4neesh/DevBlog/src/posts/010_MapAndStream.md

 <p>
 Stream operations are categorised as either <strong>terminal</strong> or <strong>intermediate</strong>:

-&#8226; <strong>Intermediate operations</strong> will listen to elements being passed within the stream and will perform an function on the data.
-Together, intermediate operations form a pipeline for which the data is processed through.<br>
+&#8226; <strong>Intermediate operations</strong> will listen to elements being passed within the stream and will perform a function on the data.
+Together, intermediate operations form a pipeline for which the data is processed.<br>
 &#8226; <strong>Terminal operations</strong> will invoke the intermediate operations of a stream to return a single result.<br>
 All streams <u>must</u> contain a single terminal operation and zero or more intermediate operations.
 </p>